New Customer 50% off first service

 Keep ants out of your pantry, spiders off your ceiling, and your kids’ playroom worry-free.
 All backed by our pest-free guarantee.

-If you live in Lake Taylor, you already know how quickly the weather can shift from humid summers to chilly snaps.
+If you live in Great Bridge, you already know how quickly the weather can shift from humid summers to chilly snaps.
 When temperatures drop or heavy rain rolls through, mice start looking for dry shelter.
-That is when mouse entry points in Lake Taylor homes become a real problem.
+That is when mouse entry points in Deep Creek homes become a real problem.

 Most homeowners never see the actual gap a mouse used.
 Instead, they notice scratching in the walls, droppings in the pantry, or chewed packaging in the garage.
 By then, you are dealing with more than just a curious critter.
 You are facing the start of an infestation.